nicolasdugue/scisumm-corpus/result/result1.md

 **206** : This reduces repeated calculation of substructures.

 ###Our Reference Sentences :
-0.189267211423
+0.0678622905311

-**76** : OF COLING92, NANTES, AUG.
-2328, 1992 3.1 Typed Feature Structures as.
+**17** : These methods take two DGs as their inputs and give a unification result DG.

-0.208989686868
+0.0867548569359

-**146** : Such an inconsistency is called a feature inconsistency.
+**8** : In such unification-based formalisms, feature ~trueture (FS) unification is the most fundamental and ..~ignifieant operation.

-0.247694927216
+0.10138747289

-**156** : This is also true for feature incon sistency and tag inconsistency.
+**135** : This order is related to the unification failure tendency.

-0.291551305299
+0.127933092254

-**73** : &apos;Fenn structures are first augmented with structures representing in features and disagreement of feature address values.
+**17** : These methods take two DGs as their inputs and give a unification result DG.

-0.306093482112
+0.145608143694

-**194** : Unification The unification operation for augmented tk-terms or augmented TFSs has been implemented using graphunification techniques.
+**8** : In such unification-based formalisms, feature ~trueture (FS) unification is the most fundamental and ..~ignifieant operation.

 #analysing the annotation 5

 ##The Citing Sentences :
 This observation is the basis for a reordering method proposed by Kogure [1990].

 ###The Corpus Reference Sentences :
-0.938725440995
+0.629846149941

 **3** : The other, called ti~e strategic incremental copy graph unification method, uses an early failure finding strategy which first tries to unify ;ubstructures tending to fail in unification; this method is; based on stochastic data on tim likelihood of failure and ,'educes unnecessary computation.

 ###Our Reference Sentences :
-0.693518079786
+0.00435074333693

-**46** : </bodyText> <sectionHeader confidence="0.650502" genericHeader="method">
+**56** : Section 3 and 4 introduce the LING method and the SING method, respectively.

-0.819102083449
+0.00913450793453

-**221** : It is also shown that the first kind can be treated by extending type symbol lattices to include complement type symbols.&apos;Die proposed formalization can provide efficient al AcrEs 05 COLING92, NANTES, 2328 Â°art 1992 3 8 5 PROC.
+**30** : I)eveloping a method which avoids memory wastage is very important.

-0.822609093578
+0.0222077383095

-**216** : This paper has proposed an augmentation of feature structures (FSs) which introduces negative in formation into FSs in unification-based formalisms.Unification-based linguistic formalisms use lbs to describe linguistic objects and phenomena.
+**55** : The section also introduces the key idea of the EFF strategy wlfich comes from observations of his method.

-0.849810928954
+0.0417541754942

-**214** : Other versions based on more efficient graph unification methods such as Wroblewski's and Kogure's method [23, 16) have also been developed.
+**24** : A better method would nfinimize the copying of sharable varts.

-0.930390015386
+0.0638043430268

-**198** : In a destructive graph unification method, winch is very simple, such a graph is represented by the data structures in Figure 4.
+**54** : Section 3 explains a TFS unification method based on Wroblewski's method and then explains the problem with his method.

 #analysing the annotation 6

 ##The Citing Sentences :
 Thus for any automatic counting scheme some constant shuffling and reshuffling of the conjunct order needs to be applied until the order stabilizes (see also [Kogure 1990]).

 ###The Corpus Reference Sentences :
 1.0

 **186** : in this method, theretbre, the failure tendency information is acquired by a learning process.

-1.0
+0.946201018708

 **187** : That is, the SING unification method applied in an analysis system uses the failure tendency information acquired by a learning analysis process.

-0.831321566047
+0.93781563644

 **188** : in the learning process, when FS unification is applied, feature treatment orders are randomized for the sake of random extraction.

 ###Our Reference Sentences :
-0.608409923362
+0.818679831778

-**170** : The subsumption order on IP are defined by [Ii] &lt; [12] if ti &lt;12 is well-defined.Lattice operations on P can be defined to be com patible with the above subsumption order relation as follows.
+**188** : in the learning process, when FS unification is applied, feature treatment orders are randomized for the sake of random extraction.

-0.722156793484
+0.849693791439

-**162** : The subsumption orders on W.TT and on sP are defined as follows.
+**135** : This order is related to the unification failure tendency.

-0.831896953137
+0.858770050433

-**204** : The func tion finally treats arcs in order to make the result graph right-congruent.
+**138** : This order strategy can be generalized to the EFF and applied to the ordering of arcs with common labels.

-0.914109398202
+0.867607165241

-**214** : Other versions based on more efficient graph unification methods such as Wroblewski's and Kogure's method [23, 16) have also been developed.
+**191** : By using learned failure tendency information, feature value unification is applied in an order that first treats features with the greatest tendency to fail.

-0.918161073677
+0.89463587073

-**81** : a partial order &lt;7 on T such that (a) I. is the least and T is the greatest element, and (b) every pair of type symbols a, b E 7 have a least upper bound or join, which is denoted by a VT b and a greatest lower bound or meet, which is denoted by a AT b, 3.
+**201** : Moreover, it is possible for each type symbol to select whether to apply feature unification order sorting or not.

 #analysing the annotation 7

 ##The Citing Sentences :
 The lazy copying approach ([Kogure, 1990], and [Emele, 1991] for lazy copying in TFS with historical backtracking) copies only overlapping parts of the structure.

 ###The Corpus Reference Sentences :
-0.602810230776
+0.788202874194

 **39** : This paper proposes an FS unification method that allows structure sharing with constant m'der node access time.

-0.389203132111
+0.630549146509

 **40** : This method achieves structure sharing by introducing lazy copying to Wroblewski's incremental copy graph unification method.